EternityForest/AnyoneCanDoIt/README.md

 Scientists and engineers LOVE simple, short, expressions of some deeper truth, that cuts right to the essence of what it means to be a pencil or a knife or a razor or something.

 They are mathematical theorems made concrete.
 No part could be added or removed and still make sense, and not much can be changed without totally changing the character of the whole thing.
-The people that like this stuff might use the word "Perfection" to describe it.
+The people that like this stuff might use the word "perfection" to describe it.

 They also love to wonder why consumer products aren't built like this anymore.
 To everyone else, it's obvious.